-- designing, implementing and maintaining internal controls relevant to the preparation and issuance of the Bonds that are free from material misstatement, whether due to fraud or error; - selecting and/or developing a suitable green framework to underpin the issuance and management of the Bonds; - reporting relevant information on the use of proceeds; and - maintaining alignment with the GBP criteria.
+- selecting and/or developing a suitable green framework to underpin the issuance and management of the Bonds; - reporting relevant information on the use of proceeds; and - maintaining alignment with the GBP criteria.

-Our Responsibilities
+7. Our Responsibilities

 Our responsibility is to plan and perform our work to form an opinion on whether the Framework and Bonds comply with the principles of the GBP, as described in the Basis of Opinion and to report to the Bond Issuer in the form of a 'Second Opinion' based on the work undertaken and the evidence obtained.